Aleksandra Klepaczka

 Aleksandra Klepaczka is a Polish beauty pageant titleholder who won Miss Polski 2022.
-Klepaczka represented Poland at Miss Universe 2022 Miss Supranational 2023 and again at Reinado Internacional del Cafe 2024.
+Klepaczka represented Poland at Miss Universe 2022 Miss Supranational 2023 and again at Reina Internacional del Café 2024.

 Pageantry

 Miss Polski 2022

 Klepaczka won Miss Polski 2022 on July 17, 2022, at Nowy Sącz representing Łódź.
 She was crowned by the outgoing titleholder, Agata Wdowiak.

 Miss Universe 2022

 Klepaczka represented Poland at Miss Universe 2022, at the New Orleans Morial Convention Center in New Orleans, Louisiana, US on January 14, 2023.
 During the national costume competition, she wore a red and white dress with poppy embellishments complete with a poppy-shaped hat and the flag of Poland.
 She did not reach the top 16.

 Miss Supranational 2023

 Klepaczka also represented Poland at the Miss Supranational 2023, getting to top 24.